13 thrilling outdoor water parks where you can beat the summer heat

 New Braunfels, Texas

-Recognized as the best water park in the world for more than two decades by the theme park industry’s Golden Ticket Award, Schlitterbahn New Braunfels is located about 30 miles from San Antonio on the banks of the Comal River, not far from some of the top family resorts in Texas.
+Recognized as the best water park in the world for more than two decades by Amusement Today’s Golden Ticket Awards, Schlitterbahn New Braunfels is located about 30 miles from San Antonio on the banks of the Comal River, not far from some of the top family resorts in Texas.
 This outdoor water park embraces its natural landscaping with 100-year-old oak, cedar, and cypress trees throughout its 70 acres.

-Schlitterbahn New Braunfels has a staggering variety of river rides, water slides, and experiences ranging from mild to wild for a total of 51 attractions.
-Each section of the park contains a swim-up bar, children’s area, and a unique signature attraction.
-And one of its signature attractions, The Falls, consistently ranks among the best water park rides in the country.
+Schlitterbahn New Braunfels has a staggering variety of river rides, waterslides, and experiences ranging from mild to wild for more than 50 attractions.
+Each section of the park contains a swim-up bar, children’s area, and unique signature attraction.
+Schatze’s Storybrook Park kids’ area features the world’s first water coaster for kids, and signature attraction The Falls consistently ranks among the best water park rides in the country.

 2. Aquatica Orlando